Current Research

 Arushi Nath · 28 March 2026

-PEER-REVIEWED PUBLICATION · Co-authored Exoplanet Catalog
+CO-AUTHOR PEER-REVIEWED PUBLICATION · Exoplanet Catalog

 Co-author with K. Kokori et al.